UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 ## Custom field mapping

 * ServiceNow now supports user-defined fields, to enable mapping of these fields to Velocity fields, a custom field mapping option is introduced within the ServiceNow plug-in.
 Additionally, ServiceNow allows custom values for any field.
-To implement the change failure rate matrix, it is essential to determine which change requests have a failed status, making value mapping necessary.
+To implement the change failure rate metric, it is essential to determine which change requests have a failed status, making value mapping necessary.

 For example